jmerali3/Ocean_Flow/README.md

 Source: Rebecca Patro - Towards Data Science
 </p>

 But wait, what exactly is the error function here - how do we gauge how well the model performs?
 Enter maximizing the log-likelihood - this metric tells us the [logarithm of the] likelihood of seeing the posterior function from each iteration of the cross-validation, given the known training data, the training covariance matrix, and the cross-covariance matrix between the training and [artificially] unseen data.
 It also takes into account both the model-fit and model-complexity.
-The implementation can be seen in the get_log_likelihood function in OceanFlow_utils.py
+The implementation can be seen in the [get_log_likelihood](https://github.com/jmerali3/Ocean_Flow/blob/841ab6ee56a8293ac6b4aa72879ae368686fe1c4/OceanFlow_utils.py#L68) function.

 [Literature on log likelihood](http://www.gaussianprocess.org/gpml/chapters/RW5.pdf)

 ### Step 9 - Hyperparameter Optimization

 Now that we have the framework of cross-validation and log likelihood estimation, optimization is straightforward.
-We grid search over a range of l<sup>2</sup> and σ<sup>2</sup>, which is implemented in the hyperparameter_optimization function.
+We grid search over a range of l<sup>2</sup> and σ<sup>2</sup>, which is implemented in the [hyperparameter_optimization](https://github.com/jmerali3/Ocean_Flow/blob/841ab6ee56a8293ac6b4aa72879ae368686fe1c4/OceanFlow.py#L295) function.

 Below is a heatmap of log likelihoods with varying length scales and variances for the U direction.
 There's no monotonic increase and many, many local optimums.
 There are probably quite a few parameters that would give decent models, and what we found is likely not even the global maximum likelihood.